filecoin-station/desktop/docs/MODULE_INTERFACE.md

 3. A module's executable gets passed the following environment variables:
     - `FIL_WALLET_ADDRESS` The user's Filecoin wallet address
-    - `ROOT_DIR` The long-lived working directory on disk
+    - `ROOT_DIR` The long-lived working directory on disk.
+The module must store all of its files inside (subdirecotires of) this directory.
+The directory isn't expected to be backed up or shared across machines in any way.

     Example:
     ```bash